Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Preliminary Remarks

 \subsection{Urn Schemes}

-We can represent the different partitions using an urn with $K$ different balls labeled 1 through $K$.
-For each parameter $\theta_j$, a ball $b_j$ is drawn from the urn with $b_j \in \{1, \ldots, K\}$.
+We can \reviseAStwo{construct} the different partitions using an urn with $K$ different balls labeled 1 through $K$.
+For each parameter $\theta_j$, a ball $b_j$ is drawn \reviseAStwo{with replacement} from the urn with $b_j \in \{1, \ldots, K\}$.
 If two drawn balls are equal, $b_i = b_j$, then the two parameters are assigned to the same subset of the partition, that is, the two parameters $\theta_i$ and $\theta_j$ are equal if $b_i = b_j$.
 Note that different draws from an urn can represent the same partition.
 For example, the draws $(1, 1, 2)$ and $(3, 3, 1)$ both represent the partition $\{\{\theta_1, \theta_2\}, \{\theta_3\}\}$.
 The prior distributions introduced in the next sections assign probabilities to the unique partitions.
 Note that the prior probability of a particular draw can be obtained by dividing the probability of the corresponding partition by the total number of draws that correspond to that partition.
 The total number of draws that represent the same partition is given by $d!\binom{K}{d}$ where $d$ is the number of non-empty subsets of a particular draw.

-Although the urn consists of $K$ different balls, the event of interest is whether the next ball drawn equals one of the balls already drawn --- in other words, whether an equality or inequality is introduced.
-This event reduces the urn to a P\'{o}lya urn.
-All prior distributions discussed below are related to the P\'{o}lya urn.
-Specifically, the joint prior distribution on $(\theta_1, \ldots, \theta_K)$ is characterized by a (generalized) P\'{o}lya urn such that:
+Although the urn consists of $K$ different\reviseAStwo{ly labeled} balls, the event of interest is whether the next ball drawn equals one of the balls already drawn --- in other words, whether an equality or inequality is introduced.
+All prior distributions discussed below are related to \reviseAStwo{an urn scheme}.
+Specifically, the joint prior distribution on $(\theta_1, \ldots, \theta_K)$ is \reviseAStwo{defined by the conditional distribution for $\theta_{j+1}$ given $\theta_1, \ldots, \theta_j$}: \begin{revisionTwo}

-where $\zeta_j$ denotes a new value for $\theta_K$ (with $\theta_1 = \zeta_1$) and $\theta_j^{\star}$ denotes a value equal to any previously observed value.
-We characterize the priors we discuss in the next section in terms of (\ref{eq:prediction-rule}), which is known as a \textit{prediction rule} \parencite[e.g.,][]{ishwaran2001gibbs}; in terms of the induced prior over partitions; and in terms of their penalty for multiplicity.
+\end{revisionTwo} \reviseAStwo{which is also known as the \textit{prediction rule} \parencite[e.g.,][]{ishwaran2001gibbs}.
+Here, $\mathcal{K}$ denotes the base distribution from which novel realizations are drawn, and $\prior{\theta_1, \ldots, \theta_{j}}$ denotes a categorical distribution over previously seen values.
+The specific prior distribution on partitions determines the probability $P_{\pi}$. } We characterize the priors we discuss in the next section in terms of (\ref{eq:prediction-rule})\reviseAStwo{,} in terms of the induced prior over partitions\reviseAStwo{,} and in terms of their penalty for multiplicity.